 The buildingSMART Github repo - Provides several example files.

 The b-Cert platform – provides example files as part of the certification procedure.

 Open IFC Model Repository – provides an overview of publicly available IFC files.

 IFC GUID - Explanation to the IFC GUID specification for encoding and decoding of the IFC GUID

 String Encoding & Decoding (for Multiple Language and Character Support) – The IFC exchange format “STEP physical file” only allows characters represented by decimal value 32 to 126 from the code table in ISO 8859-1.
 Any other character, like some Western characters, like the German “Umlaut”, Greek or Cyrillic letters, or Asian characters, has to be encoded before being exchanged as part of a string value.

-Implementation Agreements (new format under development - agreement texts available upon request) - Agreements by members of the Implementation and Model Support Groups to execute IFC support in specific ways given the inherent ambiguities of the broad IFC schema.
-These IAs are based on IFC2x3 implementation.
-All IAs were reviewed and either full integrated into IFC4 documentation or declared irrelevant and not translated forward.
+Implementation Agreements – Agreements by members of the Implementation and Model Support Groups to execute IFC support in specific ways given the inherent ambiguities of the broad IFC schema.
+The majority of these IAs are based on IFC2x3 implementation.
+All IFC2x3 IAs were reviewed and either full integrated into IFC4 documentation or declared irrelevant and not translated forward to IFC4 MVD implementations.

 Imported from MarkDown source file